clojure/data.avl/README.md

         (apply avl/sorted-map (interleave (range 32) (range 32)))
         ;; ^- uses transients

+2. They are typically noticeably faster during lookups and somewhat slower during non-transient "updates" (`assoc`, `dissoc`) than the built-in sorted collections.
+Note that batch "updates" using transients typically perform better than batch "updates" on the non-transient-enabled built-ins.

+3. They add some memory overhead -- a reference and two `int`s per key.
+The additional node fields are used to support transients (one reference field per key), rank queries (one `int`) and the rebalancing algorithm itself (the final `int`).

+Additionally, data.avl collections support several features that the built-ins do not:

-2. They support logarithmic time rank queries via `clojure.core/nth` and `clojure.data.avl/rank-of`:
+1. Logarithmic time rank queries via `clojure.core/nth` and `clojure.data.avl/rank-of`:

         (nth (avl/sorted-map 0 0 1 1 2 2) 1)
         ;= [1 1]